zhangkao/PGAI-SGST/README.md

 # 3DIP-SGST
-Code for paper: **SGST-Transformer: A Spherical Geometry-Aware Spatio-Temporal Transformer for 360° Video Saliency Prediction**
+The code for our paper "SGST-Transformer: A Spherical Geometry-Aware Spatio-Temporal Transformer for 360° Video Saliency Prediction" will be open-sourced in the coming days.

 ## Output